1) Who We Are

 8) Sharing & Disclosure

-- Service providers — hosting (e.g., Microsoft Azure), payment processors, email delivery, logging/monitoring, and customer support tools.
+- Service Providers — hosting (e.g., Microsoft Azure), Google Apps Script endpoints used by website forms and checkout/order workflows, payment processors such as PayPal, email delivery, logging/monitoring, and customer support tools.
 Their access is limited to what is necessary to perform services for us.

 - Legal — where necessary to comply with law, enforce our terms, investigate suspected fraud, abuse, or security incidents, or protect our rights, users, or the public.